What can first home buyers do to protect KiwiSaver account balances?

 It’s quite normal for the prices of shares and other investments to go up and down – especially when there’s uncertainty due to oil price fluctuations and coronavirus (Covid-19).
 The recent volatility has reinforced the importance of being in a suitable fund choice – or mix of investments – to match a range of matters including the overall purpose of an investment, how long someone will be invested for, and how much volatility a person is willing to accept.

-Some first home buyers might be unnerved to see their KiwiSaver balances drop as share values in their funds have fallen.
+Some first home buyers might be unnerved to see KiwiSaver balances drop as share values in their funds have fallen.
 In that case, they might be wondering what to do.

 What if someone plans on making a lump sum withdrawal sometime soon?